Wage and Welfare Bonds

 How much does a Wage and Welfare Bond Cost?

 The cost of this type of bond is based on the bond amount required by the state in which the bond is required.
-A big factor in pricing is determined by the corporate financials and the personal credit report of all owners and spouses.
+A big factor in pricing is determined by the corporate and personal financials and the personal credit report of all owners and spouses.
 Someone with good credit may pay a lesser premium than a person with poor credit.
 However, just because someone has poor credit does not mean we cannot help you.
 At Universal Service Agency, we strive to find our clients the best rates with the strongest rated carriers to insure you are getting the best bond coverage available.

 How do I get a Wage and Welfare Bond?